Building Strong, Resilient Communities

 Resiliency is more important in the face of changing climate conditions.
 Extreme wind events like hurricanes and tornadoes can cause severe damage and greatly disrupt families and communities.
 To help build stronger, more resilient communities, we joined forces with Habitat for Humanity®, a nonprofit organization that helps families build and improve their homes, and the Insurance Institute for Business & Home Safety (IBHS) in 2011 to build affordable, wind-resistant homes to FORTIFIED Home™ standards throughout the country.
 Developed by IBHS, FORTIFIED Home™ construction practices are designed to help homeowners and communities better weather future storms, including hurricanes, high winds, hail and severe thunderstorms.
 Building FORTIFIED means exceeding the minimum standards set by building codes for construction techniques and materials.
 Our partnership shows that by making a few important changes in home construction standards, homes are better able to withstand storms without significantly adding to the cost.
 To date, Travelers has supported the construction of nearly 90 FORTIFIED Habitat homes.

 Homes built in New Orleans were tested by Hurricane Ida, a Category 4 storm that hit in late August 2021, and the homes held up well, consistent with their design; the SBP roofs withstood the storm compared with others in the neighborhood.
-IBHS and other resilience advocacy groups are using these homes as an example of the benefits of FORTIFIED building and to advocate for stronger building codes in Louisiana.
+Smart Home America, IBHS and other resilience advocacy groups have used these homes as examples of the benefits of FORTIFIED building and to advocate for stronger building codes, which Louisiana adopted in January 2023.

-In 2018, Travelers provided funding for Team Rubicon to begin piloting a response model aimed at low-attention disasters – that is, devastating weather events that affect communities but are not large enough in scale to draw the attention of government, media or philanthropic organizations.
+In 2018, Travelers provided funding for Team Rubicon to begin piloting a response model aimed at low-attention disasters (LADs) – that is, devastating weather events that affect communities but are not large enough in scale to draw the attention of government, media or philanthropic organizations.
 Team Rubicon is a nonprofit organization that unites the skills and experiences of military veterans with first responders to rapidly deploy emergency response teams after disasters.
 Team Rubicon is committed to building its capacity for incorporating FORTIFIED standards into its rebuilding program.
-Since then, Travelers has provided $1 million in grant funding for the low-attention disaster rebuild program.
-This funding helped Team Rubicon in its efforts to rebuild 116 homes in Houston, 60% of which were built to FORTIFIED standards; 502 roofs in Puerto Rico, 90% of which were FORTIFIED; and 40 homes in Florida.
-As of December 2021, Team Rubicon has completed the rebuilding of 23 homes for approximately 51 family members, and 17 of these homes were built to FORTIFIED standards.
-Homes continue to be rebuilt in areas of Houston, Texas, impacted by Hurricane Harvey, as well as communities impacted by low-attention disasters in Texas (Orange), Alabama (Selma), Alaska (Haines) and Louisiana (Calcasieu Parish).
+Since 2018, Travelers has provided $1 million in grant funding for the low-attention disaster rebuild program.
+This funding helped Team Rubicon in its efforts to rebuild 120 homes in Houston, 33% of which were built to FORTIFIED standards; 40 homes in Florida; and 500 roofs in Puerto Rico.
+In 2022, Travelers' funding was directed to rebuilding 18 homes in Selma, Alabama.
+Also in 2022, Travelers entered into a new three-year commitment to provide $1.8 million to the LAD Rebuild program, while also supporting Team Rubicon’s Ready Reserve general operating fund, which allows the organization to deploy resources when disasters strike.

 Community Benefits

-- Nearly 300 FORTIFIED homes for low-income families have been built by Habitat for Humanity and SBP across the United States supported by Travelers funding.
-In addition, Team Rubicon has built more than 500 FORTIFIED homes, made possible in part with funding from Travelers.
+- More than 450 FORTIFIED homes for low-income families have been built by Habitat for Humanity, SBP and Team Rubicon across the United States, made possible in part with funding from Travelers.

 - Numerous Habitat for Humanity affiliates throughout the country have learned about safer building standards, and many are adopting them as they build new homes for some of America’s most vulnerable families.